simple-orm/core/README.md

 });
 ```

 The first parameter is the name of the hook with an identifier wrapped in brackets.
-This make is possible to remove certain hook functions from a hook with removing them all with the `removeHook()` method:
+This make is possible to remove certain hook functions from a hook without removing them all with the `removeHook()` method:

 ```javascript
 model.removeHook('beforeSave[test]');